Gatlinburg, Tennessee

-Gatlinburg is a mountain resort city in Sevier County, Tennessee, United States.
-It is located 39 mi southeast of Knoxville and had a population of 3,944 at the 2010 Census and a U.S. Census population of 3,577 in 2020.
-It is a popular vacation resort, as it rests on the border of Great Smoky Mountains National Park along U.S. Route 441, which connects to Cherokee, North Carolina, on the southeast side of the national park.
-Prior to incorporation, the town was known as White Oak Flats, or just simply White Oak.
+Gatlinburg is a city in Sevier County, Tennessee, United States.
+It is located 39 mi southeast of Knoxville and had a population of 3,577 at the 2020 census.
+It is a popular mountain resort town, as it rests on the border of Great Smoky Mountains National Park along U.S. Route 441.

 History

 Early history

 For centuries, Cherokee hunters, as well as other Native American hunters before them, used a footpath known as the Indian Gap Trail to access the abundant game in the forests and coves of the Smokies.
 This trail connected the Great Indian Warpath with Rutherford Indian Trace, following the West Fork of the Little Pigeon River from modern-day Sevierville through modern-day Pigeon Forge, Gatlinburg, and the Sugarlands, crossing the crest of the Smokies along the slopes of Mount Collins, and descending into North Carolina along the banks of the Oconaluftee River.
 US-441 largely follows this same route today, although it crests at Newfound Gap rather than Indian Gap.

 Although various 18th-century European and early American hunters and fur trappers probably traversed or camped in the flats where Gatlinburg is now situated, it was Edgefield, South Carolina, native William Ogle (1751–1803) who first decided to permanently settle in the area.
 With the help of the Cherokee, Ogle cut, hewed, and notched logs in the flats, planning to erect a cabin the following year.
 He returned home to Edgefield to retrieve his family and grow one final crop for supplies.
 However, shortly after his arrival in Edgefield, a malaria epidemic swept the low country, and Ogle succumbed to the disease in 1803.

 His widow, Martha Huskey Ogle (1756–1827), moved the family to Virginia, where she had relatives.
 Sometime around 1806, Martha Huskey Ogle made the journey over Indian Gap Trail to what is now Gatlinburg with her brother, Peter Huskey, her daughter, Rebecca, and her daughter's husband, James McCarter.
 William Ogle's notched logs awaited them, and they erected a cabin near the confluence of Baskins Creek and the West Fork of the Little Pigeon shortly after their arrival.
 The cabin still stands today near the heart of Gatlinburg.
 James and Rebecca McCarter settled in the Cartertown district of Gatlinburg.

 In the decade following the arrival of the Ogles, McCarters, and Huskeys in what came to be known as White Oak Flats, a steady stream of settlers moved into the area.
 Most were veterans of the American Revolution or War of 1812 who had converted the 50 acre tracts they had received for service in war into deeds.
 Among these early settlers were Timothy Reagan (c.
 1750–1830), John Ownby Jr. (1791–1857), and Henry Bohanon (1760–1842).
 Their descendants still live in the area today.